 How to get more out of the time you spend on LinkedIn with these four types of self-promotional LinkedIn posts.

 I took a look around to see who is upping their self-promotion game on LinkedIn and found these four examples I hope you try.
 These apply to entrepreneurs and employees alike.

 #1: A “remember when” post.
-This is a time-efficient way to repurpose content you’ve already written AND show how awesome you’ve always been. (mic drop)
+This is a time-efficient way to repurpose content you’ve already written – and- a way to show how awesome you’ve always been. (mic drop)

-NOTE: If you didn’t lead the convo, don’t worry.
-You can still use this strategy by giving a review of the event and thanking and tagging the hosts.
-(Screenshots of the screen can make interesting photos like my example below.)
+Anytime you attend a virtual event, take a screenshot of a slide that caught your attention or the Zoom group.
+Screenshots of the screen can make interesting photos like my example below.
 This is a great way to amplify event organizers you know and respect.
 They may even use your review of the event on their social media (Double promotion!)

-Oh and I found Dara’s post on the Ladies Get Paid Slack group.
+Oh and I found Dara’s post on the Ladies Get Paid Slack group (it’s since transitioned into a membership site).
 Repurposing content across channels = working smarter, not harder.